mangal-interactions/mangal/data-spec-draft.md

 and what each element represent.
 The schemes can be downloaded from `https://github.com/mangal-wg/mangal-schemes/releases/tag/1.0`.
 Rather than giving an exhaustive list of the data specification (which is available online at the aforementionned URL), this section will propose an overview of each element, and of how they interact.
+Within the `R` package, information about the data format can be viewed using the `whatIs` function (*e.g.*
+`whatIs(api, 'taxa')` will return a table with information about how `taxa` objects are formated.

 ![An overview of the data specification, and the hierarchy between objects.
 Each box correspond to a level of the data specification.
 Grey boxes are nodes, blue boxes are interactions and networks, and green boxes are metadata.
 The **bold** boxes (`dataset`, `network`, `interaction`, `taxa`) are the minimal elements needed to represent a network.](figure-dataspec.pdf)